theirc/signpost-template/README-SITE.md

   API](https://support.zendesk.com/hc/en-us/articles/4408845965210-Using-OAuth-authentication-with-your-application).
   **_Note_** To generate it, see [Generate OAUTH token](/README.md#8-generate-zendesk-oauth-token-for-your-site) section.
 - `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`.
 The mapbox access token for the service map tiles.
-- `PREVIEW_TOKEN` is used to access preview mode.
-See [preview mode instructions](https://docs.google.com/document/d/1IbtY_EvIm0c1C8yeKpEPWwPvWJyHiNehYkRpVJJ65kg/edit?usp=sharing) for more details.
+- `PREVIEW_TOKEN`.
+Access token for previewing content on a live Next.js website.
+Use any string generator to create the preview access token for your instance, e.g. use [random.org](https://www.random.org/strings/?num=1&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new). **_Tip_** Share the token and the [ZD preview mode instructions](https://docs.google.com/document/d/1IbtY_EvIm0c1C8yeKpEPWwPvWJyHiNehYkRpVJJ65kg/edit?usp=sharing) with content editors of the instace for them to use the preview mode manually when needed.

 ## Running locally